Weisser Zwerg Logo

 While git-remote-gcrypt has nothing to do with Gitea, it can be a useful addition for secure Git hosting.

+git-remote-gcrypt lets you maintain PGP-encrypted Git remotes.
 This means only the local machine, where you work with the repository, can see the unencrypted files.
 All data on the remote server stays encrypted.
+Internally, git-remote-gcrypt uses GnuPG to encrypt all objects in the repository, so the remote server never sees the repository in plain text.

-connects to the remote server over SSH, so you do need SSH access on that server.
+For efficiency, git-remote-gcrypt is best used with rsync.
+Although other options exist, we won’t cover them here. rsync connects to the remote server over SSH, so you do need SSH access on that server.

-As an example, I keep my private “paperless office” in a Git repository and use git-remote-gcrypt
+As an example, I keep my private “paperless office” in a Git repository and use git-remote-gcrypt to synchronize it to my home server (the same server running Gitea).

-The first step is to install git-remote-gcrypt
+The first step is to install git-remote-gcrypt:

 apt install git-remote-gcrypt

 I will use a hardware GPG key backed by a Trezor as described in PGP via Roman Zayde’s Trezor-agent.
+That post also explains how to set up the trezor-venv alias we use to configure the system for a Trezor-backed GPG key.

-so they’re included in my daily offsite backups, as described in Home Server Blueprint: Rock-Solid Home Server with Unattended Reboots, Secure Disk Encryption, and Cost-Effective Offsite Backups.
+I place these git-remote-gcrypt remotes under /opt/offsite_backup_storage/git-remote-gcrypt so they’re included in my daily offsite backups, as described in Home Server Blueprint: Rock-Solid Home Server with Unattended Reboots, Secure Disk Encryption, and Cost-Effective Offsite Backups.

-Let’s assume you are already inside the paperless-office Git repository that you want to push via git-remote-gcrypt
+Let’s assume you are already inside the paperless-office Git repository that you want to push via git-remote-gcrypt to your home server.
+First, configure the new remote:

 trezor-venv